Liechtenstein entry requirements for Sweden passport holders

 |---|---|---|

-| Valid passport Must be valid for the entire stay | Your Swedish passport needs to be valid for the entire time you plan to stay in Liechtenstein.
-No minimum validity beyond your departure date is required by Liechtenstein or Schengen rules. | Required |
+| Valid passport Must be valid for the entire stay | Your Swedish passport needs to be valid for the entire time you're in Liechtenstein.
+No minimum validity beyond your departure date is required by Liechtenstein or Schengen rules.
+Airlines may still ask for 6 months validity — check with your carrier before flying. | Required |

-| Return or onward ticket Proof of onward travel | Immigration officers at the Schengen border may ask for a return or onward ticket.
-Have a printed or digital copy of your flight, train, or bus booking out of the Schengen area ready. | Recommended |
+| Return or onward ticket Proof of departure from Schengen area | Immigration at the Schengen border (including Liechtenstein's entry via Switzerland) expects to see a return or onward ticket.
+Have a printed or digital copy of your flight, train, or bus booking leaving the Schengen zone within 90 days. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Carry a hotel reservation, hostel booking, or a letter of invitation from your host in Liechtenstein.
-Officers rarely ask for it, but having it avoids delays. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation, Airbnb booking, or a letter from your host in Liechtenstein.
+Border officers rarely ask for it for Swedish passport holders, but having it ready avoids delays. | Recommended |

-| Proof of funds Show you can support yourself | Have a bank statement, credit card, or cash showing you have at least €100 per day of your stay.
-Schengen rules allow officers to ask, but enforcement is rare for Swedish passport holders. | Recommended |
+| Proof of funds Show you can support yourself | Have a bank statement or credit card showing you have enough money for your stay.
+No fixed amount is published for Liechtenstein, but €50–100 per day is a safe benchmark.
+Immigration rarely checks this for Swedish nationals. | Recommended |

 What happens at the border